Patricknmaina/Patricknmaina/README.md

 ## 👋🏾 Hello there, I'm Patrick!
 - I am a graduate from the University of Nairobi with a Bachelor of Science, BSc., in Electrical and Electronics Engineering.

-- My areas of interest include:
+- My research interests include:
   - Machine learning for Signal and Speech Processing

-  - Embedded Systems

-  - Linux OS
+  - Deep Learning Approaches

   - FPGAs and ASICs

-  - Software Defined Radios (SDRs)

   - Automatic Speech Recognition (ASR)

   - Large Language Models (LLMs)

 ### 💻 I am currently learning:
-- Deep Neural Networks
+- Deep Neural Networks (DNNs)

 - ML frameworks: Pytorch

-- Natural Language Processing (NLP)

 - LLM Fine-Tuning